-OCHamcrest 1.6 is now available, featuring a great new matcher submitted by Justin Shacklette: hasProperty.
+OCHamcrest features a great new matcher submitted by Justin Shacklette: hasProperty.

 A little before-and-after may show you why I’m so excited about this matcher.
 Here’s a test I wrote before OCHamcrest 1.6: